isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 -----------------------------------------------

-There is one specific use case when subnet selection may be influenced by client classes specified within host reservations.
-This is the case when the client belongs to a shared network.
+There is one specific use case when subnet selection may be influenced by client classes specified within host reservations: when the client belongs to a shared network.
 In such a case it is possible to use classification to select a subnet within this shared network.
 Consider the following example: